abinit/abinit/doc/tutorial/rf1.md

 !!! tip

-    You might wonder about the dash sign present in the first column of the two lines giving the frequencies in $cm^{-1}$.
+    You might wonder about the dash sign present in the first column of the two lines giving the frequencies in cm$^{-1}$.
 The first column of the main ABINIT output files is always dedicated to signs needed to automatically treat the comparison with respect to reference files.
-Except if you become a ABINIT developer, you should ignore these signs.
+Except if you become an ABINIT developer, you should ignore these signs.
 In the present case, they should not be interpreted as a minus sign for the floating numbers that follow them...

-There is a good news about this result, and a bad news.
-The good news is that there are indeed three acoustic modes, with frequency rather close to zero (less than 1 cm^-1, which is rather good !).
+There are a good and a bad news about this result.
+The good news is that there are indeed three acoustic modes, with frequency rather close to zero (less than 1 cm$^{-1}$, which is rather good !).
 The bad news comes when the three other frequencies are compared with experimental results, or other theoretical results.
 Indeed, in the present run, one obtains three degenerate modes, while there should be a (2+1) splitting.
 This can be seen in the paper  Ab initio